Wondering what the best toy guitar is for a child?

 If you follow Montessori at Home, this is going to be the best option on the list for little hands coming in at only 21 inch long.
 We love it because there's no “toy noise” and it just a fosters a love of music and learning (parents will thank us for that!).

-Ukulele's are tuned differently than acoustic and electric guitars; As a result some guitar experts say they're not ideal for beginners who plan to graduate to a full sized guitar in the near future.
+We chose it as teh winner given the price point and fact toddler's can be rough with their toys.
+With that said, Ukulele's are tuned differently than acoustic and electric guitars; As a result some guitar experts say they're not ideal for beginners who plan to graduate to a full sized guitar in the near future.
+If you fall into this camp, we suggest checking out the next pick on this list.

 - Sizing works for toddlers through adults